nmint8m/learn-config-ios-project/README.md

 - Set the configuration file setting* `None` for the Pods related target.
 - Close the `*.xcworkspace`.
 - Run `pod install` again.
-- Now open and build your `.xcworkspace`.
+- Now open and build your `.xcworkspace` and add the Pods related target again.

 <center>
 	<img src="./Images/img-unable-to-open-file-in-target.png" width="500">